gitshreevatsa/Voting-dapp/README.md

 The above command expects you already have your CLI wallet setup.
 If not, please check the docs [here](https://docs.nil.foundation/nil/tools/nil-cli/usage/)(The same one as the one in prerequisites).

 ## Conclusion
 Congrats!
-You have deployed your own voting dApp on the devnet and made your foorptints onto the zkSharding ecosystem.
+You have deployed your own voting dApp on the devnet and made your footprints onto the zkSharding ecosystem.
 You can further extend this dApp by adding more features as you like.
 You can also contribute to the existing codebase by raising a PR to this repository.Would love to see your contributions.

-As I beleive, the world's problems are not solveable by a single distributed compouter, hence long live sharding and asynchronously programmed contracts!
+As I beleive, the world's problems are not solveable by a single distributed computer and synchronicity, hence long live sharding and asynchronously programmed smart contracts!